texhex/MPSXM/README.md

  - *Length* - The length of the string that should be generated.

 ### Get-RunningInISE ###
-Returns if the current script is executed by Windows PowerShell ISE
+Returns if the current script is executed by Windows PowerShell ISE (uses Test-IsISE internally)
 ```powershell
 Get-RunningInISE
 ```